Comprehensive 2018 Central North Dakota Waterfowl Season Summary (Sheridan County)

 It finally warmed to 50 degrees, which was our warmest day for over a week.
 Breezy southwest wind kept the birds in place.
 Then temps dipped again with highs in the 30s/40s for the next few days and another northwest wind.
 Shooting remained solid: when would we run out of new, northern birds?
 Were they all coming down early?

-Then we finally got some seasonal weather with highs in the 50s and 60s and lows in the 30s – which opened up all the sloughs.
+Then we finally got some seasonal weather with highs in the 50s and 60s and lows in the 30s – which opened up all the sloughs again.
 High winds up to 40 mph for 3-4 days.

 The late mallards and divers had yet to show up, swans still thick, snows continued to move thru, along with cacklers; not many large dark geese though.

 Field Hunting?
 Nearly impossible with the high winds.
-In North Dakota, high winds equate to sustained 35-40 mph for a day or so – tends to flip boats, and toss blinds and decoys across your favorite lake.
+In North Dakota, high winds equate to sustained 35-40 mph with gusts of 50 mph for a day or so – tends to flip boats, and toss blinds and decoys across your favorite lake.
 Big Foot decoys and Texas Rags don’t stand a chance.
 During waterfowl season we get a big blow like this about once a week on average.

 As the weather moderated – sunny and 60s – the waterfowling become much tougher.
 A stiff northwest wind blew out many of the birds and those remaining wised up in a hurry.
 No real influx of new birds except for snows, which began piling into our area.
 Game bags this week still held gadwalls, along with redheads, GWT and a few mallards.
 Mergansers made their appearance on the bigger water; a few more scaup as well.
 Some swans remained, but not in the big numbers (e.g. 100-250 on a single slough) of a week prior.
 The ducks were still around – and the PLOTS water was holding quite a few -- but if busted from one hole they tended to just move to the next one over and so on – typical mid/late-season hop-scotch game.

-The bright spot, at least in our local area, was the upland birds, which were more concentrated after the small grains were combined.
-Hay was also being hauled off the hay-ground into winter feedlots.
+The bright spot, at least in our local area, was the upland birds, which were more concentrated after the small grains were combined and the corn and beans were harvested.
+Haybales were also being hauled off the hay-ground into winter feedlots.
 We began seeing a lot more sharpies and huns along with the pheasants – and remaining grain fields and food plots became a big draw after the recent snow.
 As usual, dogs were the key to upland success.
 Deer were also starting to hit the corn.

 Warm weather and southern winds did not improve the duck hunting, which was a challenge all week.
 Divers and a few mallards were the most common ducks now.
 One of our hunters took a greater scaup off our big lake, otherwise lesser scaup, redheads and a few gaddies and teal made it into the cleaning shed.
 The bright spot was the pheasants, sharpies and huns – not in great numbers but scattered around enough to justify the application of a little dog power and boot leather.
 Guys working new areas off the beaten path did best – some of those PLOTS and WPAs a mile or more off the main roads held good pockets of birds, especially pheasants.